24 Hours in Islington

 And with that, we’ve just whetted your appetite, improved your trivial knowledge, and lied.

-But we promise not to tell porkies when bringing you the best possible way to spend 24 hours in this bustling centre for all things edible, drinkable and cultural.
+But we promise not to tell porkies when bringing you the best possible way to spend 24 hours in Islington – a bustling centre for all things edible, drinkable and cultural.

 You can thank us later…

 All-day breakfasts tend to get boring by the afternoon, and leave you with no time to do anything else.
 So set aside an hour or so and choose a breakfast spot from one of the many available to you in the pedestrianized Camden Passage.

 Have a Viennese start to your day at Kipferl, with semmel, jam & honey or, if you’re after more of a mouthful, opt for the Bauernfruehstueck, a classic stir fry of potatoes, onions, bacon and egg.

 Alternatively, wake up by smelling the Coffee Works Project and choose a fresh pastry to go with your flat white.
 These are delivered by bicycle each morning by The Little Bread Pedlar.
 They’re gorgeous.

 There’s also a branch of the ever-popular Breakfast Club.
 Membership entails heading there in the morning, ordering something with eggs, and eating it.
 No joining fees.
 Just tasty breakfast staples and lots of fun.